Institute of Christ the King Sovereign Priest: Abuse allegations

 In September 2023, the French newspaper Le Parisien released four articles about 14 confessions they received from ex-members, in which they claimed that the Institute partakes in various abuses.
-They alleged that superiors, especially Msgr.
-Wach, engage in humiliating and manipulating seminarians and nuns into obedience, forcing them to act oblivious and claim there are no problems in the Institute.
+They alleged that superiors, especially Gilles Wach, engage in humiliating and manipulating seminarians and nuns into obedience, forcing them to act oblivious and claim there are no problems in the Institute.
 Seminarians were alleged to have been forced to work as servants for Institute superiors and visiting prelates.

-In a February 2014 report, Sister Chantal-Marie Sorlin, of the Bishops' Conference of France office against sectarian deviations, relayed testimonies allegedly describing a cult of personality around the Msgr.
+In a February 2014 report, Sister Chantal-Marie Sorlin, of the Bishops' Conference of France office against sectarian deviations, relayed testimonies allegedly describing a cult of personality around the Fr.
 Wach, criticism of the modern Church, isolation from the outside world, and inconsistent evangelical behavior among leaders within the Institute of Christ the King Sovereign Priest.
 In 2023, Bishop Jean-Luc Brunin of Le Havre, head of the BCF’s group on sectarian influence, referred to the ICRSP as a “serious case” with “numerous dysfunctions,” and alleged signs of sectarian drift.

-The allegations were denied by Institute superiors, including Msgr.
+The allegations were denied by Institute superiors, including Fr.
 Wach, claiming that the journalist failed to research the topic adequately, and that the articles are biased, saying, "... many questions which you have asked me... seem more like a copy-pasted pamphlet than a serious inquiry. ".